Wishes Messages Sayings

 • “John was a very nice man, and I always enjoyed being around him.”

-• “Your mother was a great listener and had a great dry sense of humor.”
+• “Your mother was a great listener, and she had a great sense of humor.”

 • “Your dog was super cute, especially when he begged for treats when I came over.”